Reducing Labeling Effort in Architecture Technical Debt Detection through Active Learning and Explainable AI: Results

-Table~\ref{tab:results} presents the performance comparison of different models in detecting ATD, evaluated using precision, recall, and F1-score.
-Among all models, BERT with the Breaking Ties query strategy achieved the best overall performance, with an F1-score of 0.72, precision of 0.72, and recall of 0.71.
+Table~\ref{tab:results} presents the performance comparison of different models in detecting ATD, evaluated using precision, recall, and F1 score.
+Among all models, BERT with the Breaking Ties query strategy achieved the best overall performance, with an F1 score of 0.72, precision of 0.72, and recall of 0.71.
 This result indicates that integrating uncertainty-based active learning strategies, such as Breaking Ties, into a BERT-based classifier can significantly enhance ATD detection performance while reducing labeling effort.

-In comparison, the baseline BERT model, trained on the entire labeled dataset without active learning, achieved slightly lower results: precision = 0.68, recall = 0.70, and F1-score = 0.66.
-This demonstrates that BERT-Breaking Ties, trained on only 51\% of the dataset, outperformed the baseline BERT (precision = 0.72, recall = 0.71, and F1-score = 0.72), highlighting the effectiveness of active learning in both reducing annotation costs and improving model performance.
+In comparison, the baseline BERT model, trained on the entire labeled dataset without active learning, achieved slightly lower results: precision = 0.68, recall = 0.70, and F1 score = 0.66.
+This demonstrates that BERT-Breaking Ties, trained on only 51\% of the dataset, outperformed the baseline BERT (precision = 0.72, recall = 0.71, and F1 score = 0.72), highlighting the effectiveness of active learning in both reducing annotation costs and improving model performance.

 Other transformer-based models also yielded competitive results.
-DeBERTa-v3 achieved a precision of 0.68, recall of 0.69, and F1-score of 0.68—slightly outperforming the baseline BERT in terms of F1-score.
-RoBERTa and ALBERT both obtained F1-scores of 0.67, demonstrating their capability but still falling short of BERT-Breaking Ties.
-The Text CNN model also performed well, achieving a precision of 0.67, a recall of 0.70, and an F1-score of 0.67.
+DeBERTa{-}v3 achieved a precision of 0.68, recall of 0.69, and F1 score of 0.68, slightly outperforming the baseline BERT in terms of F1 score.
+RoBERTa and ALBERT both obtained F1 scores of 0.67, demonstrating their capability but still falling short of BERT-Breaking Ties.
+The TextCNN model also performed well, achieving a precision of 0.67, a recall of 0.70, and an F1 score of 0.67.

-Among other deep learning models, Text GCN lagged behind with an F1-score of 0.61, suggesting that graph-based document modeling may be less effective for this specific ATD detection task.
+Among other deep learning models, Text GCN lagged behind with an F1 score of 0.61, suggesting that graph-based document modeling may be less effective for this specific ATD detection task.

-Traditional machine learning models showed consistently lower performance compared to transformer-based approaches.
-LR and ME achieved F1-scores of 0.67 and 0.65, respectively, with LR being the strongest among them.
-SVM, kNN, and RF yielded F1-scores of 0.62, 0.61, and 0.59, respectively.
-NB had the lowest recall (0.50) and F1-score (0.41), despite reasonable precision (0.67), indicating limited suitability for ATD classification.
+Traditional machine learning models consistently exhibited lower performance than transformer-based approaches.
+LR and ME achieved F1 scores of 0.67 and 0.65, respectively, with LR being the strongest among them.
+SVM, kNN, and RF yielded F1 scores of 0.62, 0.61, and 0.59, respectively.
+NB had the lowest recall (0.50) and F1 score (0.41), despite reasonable precision (0.67), indicating limited suitability for ATD classification.

 In summary, the results reinforce that BERT-Breaking Ties not only achieves the highest accuracy but also reduces the annotation effort by nearly half.
 These findings highlight the value of active learning strategies in domains where labeled data is scarce or expensive to obtain, such as ATD detection.